Read transcripts of debates in both Houses

 Read all transcripts, written evidence and other material related to the inquiry on The future of the European Social Fund.

-Work and Pensions Committee publishes report on the future of the European Social Fund
+Chair of Committee comments on Government's response to the future of the European Social Fund